FabioRosado/100DaysOfCode/log.md

 **Today's Progress**: Worked on the Tweetnalytic project, managed to cut down some duplicated code.

 **Thoughts:** Read more about metaclasses on Mastering Python and worked on my code on the project Tweetnalytic.

+### Day 38: January 13, 2018 (Datacamp, Mastering Python)
+##### Datacamp, Mastering Python

+**Today's Progress**: Did some exercises on Datacamp and finished the chapter on Metaclasses from the book Mastering Python.

+**Thoughts:** Been preparing for my trip to Edinburgh so didn't do much today.
+Was happy to finish the chapter of Mastering Python.